Aarception/Mo-information-security-portfolio/README.md

 Recursion: ◼️◾️▪️
 ~~~

-This, as a disclaimer, and a preventative measure is a great act of friendship, regard, and consideration.
+This as a preventative disclaimer is a measure and a great act of friendship, regard, and consideration.

 ---
 > *Each artifact emphasizes evidence‑based reporting, operational discipline, and clear documentation.*